 - Integrated workflow management solution.

-- An intuitive, user-friendly experience for those involved in the development review and approval process.
+- A user-friendly experience for those involved in the development review and approval process.

 - A paperless, web-based system.